wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/administrator/onelogin.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
    :description: OneLogin is a cloud-based identity and access management provider.
-Learn more about it in this section of the Wazuh documentation.
+Learn more about it and the administrator role in this section of the Wazuh documentation.

-.. _onelogin:

 OneLogin
 ========